zhangxiangxiao/Crepe/README.md

 $ qlua main.lua
 ```

 This time we have to use `qlua`, because there is a nice visualization using Qt that is updated for every era.
 Please make sure packages `qtlua` and `qttorch` are installed in your system and there is a corresponding X to your terminal.
-To run this example succesfully you will also need a NVidia GPU with at least 3GB of memory.
+To run this example successfully you will also need a NVidia GPU with at least 3GB of memory.
 Otherwise, you can configure the model in `train/config.lua` for less parameters.

 Okay!
 If you start to find out checkpointing files like `main_EPOCHES_TIME.t7b` and `sequential_EPOCHES_TIME.[t7b|png]` appearing under the `train` directory in several hours or so, it means the program is running without problems.
 You should probably find some other entertainment for the day. :P